Freshman admission requirements

 SAT/ACT test scores

-Currently, UC Davis will not consider SAT or ACT test scores when making admissions decisions or awarding scholarships.
+UC Davis is test-free for all freshman applicants for fall 2021 through fall 2024.
+During this time we will not consider SAT or ACT test scores when making admissions decisions or awarding scholarships.
 If you choose to submit test scores as part of your application, they may be used as an alternative method of fulfilling minimum requirements for eligibility or for course placement after you enroll.